Baked Apple Chips

 3. Slice apples as thin as possible, removing seeds.

 4. Dip apple slices in lemon water and pat dry.
-Arrange in thin layers on a roasting rack or perforated pan.
+Arrange in thin layers on a parchment paper or Silpat mat on a baking sheet.

 5. Sprinkle with cinnamon sugar.

 6. Bake apples for one hour.
-After 1 hour, flip apple slices and bake for another 30 minutes to an hour, or until apples are dry and crisp.
+After 1 hour, flip apple slices, sprinkle with more cinnamon sugar and bake for another 30 minutes to an hour, or until apples are dry and crisp.